Sandwich Panels Market Size and Share

 Global Sandwich Panels Market Report Scope

-A sandwich panel consists of a core/insulating material of low density sandwiched between two layers of metal bonded under pressure.
-The sandwich panels market is segmented by core material, skin material, application, end-use sector, and geography.
-By core material, the market is segmented into polyurethane, polyisocyanurate, mineral wool, expanded polystyrene, and other core materials.
-The market is segmented by skin material: continuous fiber-reinforced thermoplastics, fiberglass-reinforced panels, aluminum, steel, and other skin materials.
+The market is segmented by core material, skin material, technology, application, end-use sector, and geography.
+By core material, the market is segmented into polyurethane (PUR), polyisocyanurate (PIR), mineral wool, expanded polystyrene (EPS), and other core materials.
+By skin material, the market is segmented into continuous fiber reinforced thermoplastics (CFRT), fiberglass reinforced panel (FRP), aluminum, steel, and other skin materials.
+By technology, the market is segmented into continuous and discontinuous.
 By application, the market is segmented into wall panels, roof panels, insulated panels, and other applications.
-The end-use sector segments the market into residential, commercial, industrial, institutional, and infrastructure.
-The report also covers the market size and forecasts for the structural insulated panels market in 17 countries across major regions.
-For each segment, the market sizing and forecasts have been done based on value (USD million).
+By end-use sector, the market is segmented into residential, commercial, industrial, and institutional and infrastructure.
+By geography, the market is segmented accordingly.
+The report also covers the market size and forecasts for the structural insulated panels market in 18 countries across major regions.
+For each segment, the market sizing and forecasts have been done based on value (USD).

 By Core Material